What is Cerebral Palsy?

 Communication Limitations

-An individual with Cerebral Palsy could also qualify for disability benefits if they suffer from significant communication limitations.
+An individual with cerebral palsy could also qualify for disability benefits if they suffer from significant communication limitations.
 Examples are:

-Residual Functional Capacity
+Assessment of Your Residual Functional Capacity

 Working with a Disability Attorney

-If you need help getting your claim approved, you can reach out to an experienced disability attorney that can help you gather the documents you need to prove your case and fight the insurance company for you.
+If you need help getting your claim approved, you can reach out to an experienced disability attorney who can help you gather the documents you need to prove your case and fight the insurance company for you.
+The experienced disability attorneys at the Ortiz Law Firm can help you through every step of the Social Security Disability process and with disability insurance appeals and lawsuits.

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-To see how we can help you win your long-term disability case, call us at (888) 321- 8131.
+You can seek help without worrying about upfront costs or unexpected bills.
+Our law experts will focus on your case so you can focus on your illness.
+We have successfully represented people in disability cases across the United States.
+To see how we can help you win your long-term disability case, call us at (888) 321-8131.